 Copyright © Friends of Wollaton Park.

-All photographs used on this website are reproduced with the original artist’s permission.
+All photographs used on this website are reproduced with the original artist’s permission, or under an appropriate Public Domain / Creative Commons license.
 Copyright © for each picture remains with the original artist, who is duly acknowledged for their contribution.

 Some older pictures have been sourced from online sites, respecting copyright notices where we have found them.
 If we have offended anyone’s copyright we will, on request, duly credit the picture or remove it from the site.